milaboratory/minnn/docs/source/appendix.rst

    mist filter "G1~'~ATT$ && ~^GCC'"

 Length filter is used for filtering reads by group length.
 The syntax is :code:`Len(group_name)=value`.
-Only reads where length of the specified group equals to the *value* will be passed to the output.
+Only reads where length of the specified group equals to the :code:`value` will be passed to the output.
 Examples:

 .. code-block:: console